Silicosis Lawsuits in the Construction Industry

 Silicosis Lawsuit

 Construction workers may encounter various materials and products that contain high levels of silica.
 During normal construction activities, these products may release dangerous levels of silica dust through cutting, drilling, grinding, and other common tasks.
-When proper protective equipment is not provided or utilized, this silica dust may lead to silicosis—an incurable lung cancer.
-Understanding how these products may contribute to silicosis development can be important when evaluating legal options.
+When proper protective equipment is not provided or utilized, this silica dust may lead to silicosis—an incurable lung disease.
+Understanding how these products may contribute to silicosis development can be important when evaluating legal options with workplace accident attorneys.

 Construction Materials and Products